 Notes: Closed on Sundays.
 Only takes cash.
 Posts regular updates on its Facebook page.
 Has other crops all season long, including pumpkins in the fall.

 Braffet Berry Farm, Carlock

 The season at Braffet generally starts right before Memorial Day and lasts about four weeks.
 In 2018, berries probably not ready until early June, according their Facebook.

 Location: Carlock, Illinois, which is northwest of Bloomington-Normal (on the way to Peoria).
 (1 hour, 5 minutes from Southwest Champaign).
 Directions: https://goo.gl/maps/sbLUZzVqcpC2

 Notes: Open 7 days a week during picking season.
 Only takes cash or checks.
 Posts regular updates on its Facebook page.

 Jeffries Orchard, Springfield

 Our family went to Jeffries Orchard in Springfield last summer, and you can read all about this no-frills experience on the website.
-Typically opens for u pick in mid-May, but posted on its Facebook page that the 2017 season may be later than usual due to cooler temperatures.
+Typically opens for u pick in mid-May, but like others this year, it seems the 2018 season may be later than usual due to cooler temperatures.
 They have a roadside stand and sell produce all summer long.

 Location: A great advantage for this place: it is close to Springfield and therefore close to other attractions, food, etc. About 75 minutes from southwest Champaign.